Advertising helps fund Big Issue’s mission to end poverty

 Not all firms exist to create big profits so that they can funnel them into the pockets of shareholders – some use that cash to drive positive social change.
 A social enterprise does just that.

-They’re firms with a social or environmental mission, whether that’s providing personalised social care, interpretation services, or bags for children in care.
+They’re businesses with a social or environmental mission, whether that’s providing social care, interpretation services, or employment for vulnerable people.
+Or even supporting people experiencing homelessness like the Big Issue.

 If you’ve ever heard about social enterprises but wondered how they work, here’s everything you need to know.